convisoappsec/conviso-docs/docs/integrations/microsoft-teams.md

 ## Introduction

 The integration between Conviso Platform and Microsoft Teams helps those managing activities stay informed by sending real-time alerts directly to the development team or management channel.
-This integration provides six types of alerts with the following benefits:
+This integration provides five types of alerts with the following benefits:
 1. A notification can be sent when the Risk Score of an asset decreases;
 2. A notification can be sent when the Risk Score of an asset increases;
 3. A notification can be sent when a vulnerability is fixed;